fdsayre/fdsayre.github.io/_apar2024/apar2024_professional_makerspace.md

 - 2023: 26 events, 485 participants.
 - 2024 (to June 30) 8 events with 156 attendees

+As the faculty member who oversees the space, I lead any class tour, orientation, or talk in the space.
 Since opening, I've been developing a "Welcome to the Makerspace" talk to communicate our core values and pedagogical approach to everyone, from first-year students to the most tenured of faculty.
 I start with a land acknowledgement that connects to the legacy of making and stewardship in this place and prompts people to think about how their own making will become part of that story.
-Then I ask people to reflect on technologies they already use confidently - cooking, art, fixing bikes.
-This helps communicate that everyone brings valuable prior-learning to the Makerspace.
+Then I ask people to reflect on technologies they already use confidently - cooking, art, fixing bikes - to communicate that everyone brings valuable prior-learning to the Makerspace.
 The rest of the talk emphasizes that the space is for everyone, and invites them to follow their interests and passions, another way of connecting learning with their lived experiences.

 I conclude the talk with three challenges:

-1. Make something personally meaningful.
+1. Make something personally meaningful (because you'll learn more if you care about the outcome)
-2. Create an object that tells a story rather than just making a thing.
+2. Create an object that tells a story rather than just making a thing (because you'll be more ambitious if you're not worried about getting the thing perfect).
-3. Make your first project a gift for someone else, connects to Indigenous ways of learning, bringing us full circle to the land acknowledgement.
+3. Make your first project a gift for someone else (because it connects with Indigenous ways of learning, bringing us full circle to the land acknowledgement, and also a gift is inherently meaningful and a story)

 I've given versions of this welcome to over 800 students through more than 40 instructional sessions, adapting it for groups from Engineering to Business to Arts.
 What excites me is seeing how different disciplines connect with our core ideas - like the biology student who combined their GIS knowledge with our 3D printers to model watersheds, or the Education students exploring how active learning could transform their future classrooms.